 Agility and flexibility

 At the time of writing the world is still under threat from Covid-19 and millions of workers around the world are working from home, rather than in an office.
 For those workers using VoIP services, that migration from office to home was as simple as picking up their phone and plugging it in at the other end.
-A VoIP service needs only a handset and an internet connection to work, giving users maximum flexibility.
+A business VoIP service needs only a handset and an internet connection to work, giving users maximum flexibility.
 Better yet, install a softphone on your smartphone or computer and do away with the office phone altogether!

 The final significant benefit VoIP services provides is that these systems can easily scale and grow as a company expands.
 Before VoIP scaling, a phone system was a significant undertaking, requiring new hardware and most likely the installation of new phone lines too.
 A VoIP phone service makes things so much simpler - you already have an internet connection, the system is hosted in the cloud, so all you need is an additional license and a handset.